US: California hit by 7.1 earthquake | DW | 06.07.2019

 The US state of California experienced a large earthquake on Friday, which measured a magnitude of 7.1.
 The tremor occurred in the southern part of the state, just a day after a 6.4 earthquake had hit the area.

+The exact location was Ridgecrest, on the edge of Death Valley National Park, 202 kilometers (125 miles) northeast of Los Angeles.

-Friday's quake was the strongest to be centered in Southern California in decades.
+Friday's quake was the strongest to be centered in Southern California in decades and left more than 2,000 residents in Ridgecrest and the surrounding areas without power.

 The San Bernardino County Fire Department said it had received reports of building damage in the latest quake.